-We’ve missed getting out and about this year due to Covid, so we thought we’d look back at some of the amazing events that have taken place locally over the years.
-The most exciting update in modern music in the area at the moment is probably the Sound Lounge opening in Sutton.
-But looking back, which of these big names do you recognise…
+We thought we’d look back at some of the amazing musical events that have taken place locally over the years.
+Looking back, which of these big names do you recognise…

 Goth-rockers The Cure (Friday I’m In Love, Just Like Heaven etc.) played at a Carshalton Park Open Air Concert in 1979, soon after the release of their first album.
 The band met as school friends in Crawley.
 The event was organised in those days by the Carshalton Carnival Committee.
 Robert Smith said in 2006, “It’s so pitiful when ‘goth’ is still tagged onto the name the Cure”, and added, “We’re not categorisable.”

 Pictured above is Jeff Lynne from ELO (Mr Blue Sky, Livin’ Thing) who played their first live concert opposite West Croydon station at the Fox and Hounds pub on April 15 1972.
 The band holds the record for having the most Billboard Hot 100 top 40 hits without a number one single of any band in US chart history.
 I’ve heard that ELO played in Carshalton Park, but I can’t find specific reference to the event.
 Were you there? please enter in comments below.